ashleyschuett/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions.md

 in that namespace.
 CustomResourceDefinitions themselves are non-namespaced and are available to all namespaces.

-For example, if you save the following CustomResourceDefinition to `resourcedefinition.yaml`:

 {{< tabs name="CustomResourceDefinition_example_1" >}}
 {{% tab name="apiextensions.k8s.io/v1" %}}
 ```yaml